PayString/paystring-documentation/docs/getting-started.md

 - Learn how to use relevant [HTTP headers](payid-headers)
 - Learn how to handle different types of [responses](https://api.payid.org/?version=latest) you could receive from a PayID server

+You can use extended PayID features:
+* [Get Started With Verifiable PayID](verifiable-payid).
+Verifiable PayID enhances security for PayID.
+* [Use PayID CLI](payid-cli).
+PayID CLI is a convenient tool to work with PayID addresses.

 Learn about:

 - [How to contribute to PayID](https://github.com/payid-org/payid/blob/master/CONTRIBUTING.md)